 The Economic Confidence Model & Global Financial Interconnectivity

-Below, another model is examined, Martin Armstrong's Economic Confidence Model (ECM).
+Below, we look at another model: Martin Armstrong's Economic Confidence Model (ECM).

 Highlights of the ECM

-- He also argued that financial assets do not appreciate linearly over time, instead they follow an 8.6 years cycle (3,141 days or else 𝜋 × 1000)
+- He also argued that financial assets do not rise in a straight line over time but instead follow an 8.6-year cycle (3,141 days, or 𝜋 × 1000).

 More About Armstrong's Economic Confidence Model

-- At the end of each 8.6-year cycle, the model predicts a very significant crisis to occur
+- At the end of each 8.6-year cycle, the model predicts a major crisis

 - After this crisis, the economic climate improves again for another 8.6 years